Creative Writing: Your Writing Life

 - Bandersnatch by Diana Glyer

-- An autobiography of your choice.
-Your choice can be a book that you’ve read before, but it’s important that it’s an autobiography because we need this kind of writing for our Memoir writing.
-If you are stuck trying to think of one, Surprised by Joy by C. S. Lewis is one of my favorites.
+- An autobiography of your choice that you have read before to use as a guide for our Memoir writing.
+If you are stuck trying to think of one, Surprised by Joy by C. S. Lewis is one of my favorites!

 - The Singing Bowl collected poems by Malcolm Guite.